A Guide To California Lease Agreements [+Free Template]

 Below is an overview of California security deposit laws (Civ.
 Code §§ 1950.5) that should be included in a residential lease agreement California:

 • Maximum amount: Capped at one month's rent for both furnished and unfurnished apartments.
-Small landlords (owning up to two properties with four rental units) can charge up to two months' rent.
+Small landlords (owning up to two properties with four rental units) may charge up to two months' rent.

 • Collecting Security Deposits: California laws allow landlords to collect deposits at the beginning of a lease.